 Every woman in 'Christendom' wanted them and that included the wives of those Lords.

-Of course it was illegal to have a queens actual undergarments so the queens crest was sewed face down and the seamstresses left the bottom hem unsewed, hence it was not a complete petticoat when I got them.
+Of course it was illegal to have a queens actual undergarments so the queens crest was sewed face down and the seamstresses left the bottom hem unsewn, hence it was not a complete petticoat when I got them.
 If a person got caught selling even the unfinished ones it could have meant big trouble.
 Even having them for my own personal use almost got me into trouble with her highness.

-Every woman in Europe knew this about her petticoats.
+Nearly every woman in Europe knew this about her petticoats.
 In England every Lord's wife, daughter, sister and cousin knew about her petticoats and wanted at least one.
-The Ladies of England never talked about such things in front of men, even to their husbands and so knew nothing about them.
+The Ladies of England never talked about such things in front of men, even to their husbands so they knew nothing about them.
 Not only because it was not lady like to talk to men about such things but doubly so because 'petticoat' was a male slang term for a loose woman or a prostitute and it might be misunderstood.
 For Queen Elizabeth to make a public statement about her petticoats broke a dozen taboo's at once.

 Some of the Lords told their women the strange thing the Queen said that day.
 When they saw their women's faces go ashen they knew they were about to be put in chains but they did not know why.

 Then the women explained it to the Lords.
 First, since she had dropped all sense of decency and protocol it meant she did not care about her position and was ready to leave.
-To have actually talked about her petticoats to them meant she did not care about what they thought anymore about her or her reputation in England.
+To have actually talked openly about her petticoats to them meant she did not care what they thought anymore about her or her reputation in England.
 Or there was another possibility, their lives were going to end so whatever she said to them was not going to matter!
 Or as she would often say, it mattered no more than talking to a dog.

 The wives explained to the Lords that Elizabeth didn't like being a queen.
-A princes had lots of fun and goes to all the parties and gets to be naughty and nobody cares but being a Queen was work 24/7.
-Besides her petticoat's were the best in the world and she could sell lots of them, have lots of friends and have a first class life with a warm bedroom in the winter instead of being in that dreadfully drafty and cold castle.
+A princess has lots of fun and goes to all the parties and gets to be naughty and nobody cares but being a Queen was work 24/7.
+Besides her petticoats were the best in the world and she could sell lots of them, have lots of friends and have a first class life with a warm bedroom in the winter instead of being in that dreadfully drafty and cold castle.
 If she wanted one she could even have a boyfriend to help keep it warm and nobody would care one way or the other.

-England would have been invaded by a combined force of most of the European nations, mostly the western ones which were those that could get there the fastest and take over first.
+England would have been invaded by a combined force of European nations, mostly the western ones which were those that could get there the fastest and take over first.
 Since the Lords were mainly upset at each other and just taking it out on Queen Elizabeth they would be very disorganized.
 It would only take about two weeks to secure the country.
 Then ex Queen Elizabeth would probably be invited back as a token ruler berif any real power.

 However, she would be in Europe catching up on all the fun she missed while being queen and might not even want to come back, especially once her line of clothing made a big hit and sales took off.
 All the Lords of England would probably have spent at least ten years in prison and those directly responsible would have been executed.
-Unless France was in charge, then they would have just killed them all and put French ones in their place.
+Unless France was in charge, then they would have just killed all the lords and put French ones in their place.

 Then her brother Edward threw her in prison for awhile and then her sister Mary did it for a year and also threatened to kill her so Elizabeth didn't want anything to do with that Royal mess but the Lords didn't want another intolerant Catholic (Mary Queen of Scots) after Bloody Mary and Elizabeth loved her people so there she was, they made her the Queen.

-So she deserved nothing but accolades.
+So she deserved and still deserves nothing but accolades.

 They were not used to owning so much.
 They also had not the time to learn to discriminate between her and the cows she had provided them.
 So they treated her like one of the cows and demanded she get pregnant so they could be certain of keeping those cows after she died or after they assassinated her.
 They were being highly disrespectful to involve themselves in her personal life at all.

-Then when they discussed the issue openly in the House of Lords and then even more openly in the House of Commons, their disrespect was complete and abhorant.
+Then when they discussed the issue openly in the House of Lords and then even more openly in the House of Commons, their disrespect was complete and abhorent.
 They went way over the line and past the limits of even her high level of tolerance.